Soyuzmultfilm: Top management

 In 2017, by order of the Ministry of Culture a new collegial-advisory body – the board – was established at the studio.
 Since February, 2017, Yuliana Slashcheva has been managing the Soyuzmultfilm studio as the chairman of the board.
 Her past experience includes a position of chief executive officer of the leading Russian independent broadcasting holding CTC Media.
 Yuliana has several significant rewards in the Media Business category – in 2007, she was included in the ranking of the Most Influential Business Women in Russia, prepared by Career magazine, and became the winner of the annual national award Media Manager of Russia 2007 in the nomination "Public Relations", in 2015, Yuliana appeared on the list of The 20 Most Powerful Women in Global TV 2015, prepared by The Hollywood Reporter.

 In July, 2017, Boris Mashkovtsev became the director of the Soyuzmultfilm film studio.
 Before that he was heading Airplane Studio LLC, bringing with him over a decade of experience in animation production.
 Boris is also a member of the management board of the Russian Animated Films Association.
 Boris is one of the key experts in the animation industry in Russia, he is a co-author and the chief scholarly editor of A Dictionary of Modern Animation Terminology and co-author of the textbook Producing Animated Films.

 Since June, 2019, Julia Osetinskaya became the general producer of the studio.
 She was the executive producer in Riki Group and the head of Riki Development Fund, where she developed and produced several successful new animated brands and projects of the group.

 Art techniques

 The studio today is equipped with the most modern facilities and presents a wide variety of animation techniques: hand-drawn animation, 2D animation, stop motion animation and the most modern 3D animation, using CGI graphics.
 Despite the digitization, the studio tries to preserve the aesthetics as much as possible.

-Recently, Soyuzmultfilm has developed, ready to introduce into production and is already patenting several unique technological solutions.
+Recently, Soyuzmultfilm has developed and patented several technological solutions.

-The studio keeps producing and developing clay and puppet stop motion animation as this is an incredible legacy of Russia, with professional specialists using unique techniques.
-The initial task, according to the new management, is to develop all existing animation techniques under the studio's roof.